menu

 jasmine_sprout:/

-Along with the build tags, looking for Google Over-The-Air certificates is another way of detecting if it is a stock Android build or a custom ROM.
-The following command can detect if the OTA certificates are present on the device or not.
+Along with the build tags, looking for Google Over-The-Air certificates is another way of detecting whether the device is a stock Android build or a custom ROM.
+The following command can detect whether the OTA certificates are present on the device.

 public static boolean checkOTACerts() {